Altinity/clickhouse-grafana/README.md

 ### Ad-hoc filters

 If there is an Ad-hoc variable, plugin will fetch all columns of all tables of all databases (except system database) as tags.
 So in dropdown menu will be options like `database.table.column`.
+If the default database is specified, it will only fetch tables and columns from that database, and the dropdown menu will have option like `table.column`.
 If there are ENUM columns, plugin will fetch their options and use them as tag values.

-Plugin will apply Ad-hoc filters to all queries on the dashboard if their settings `$database` and `$table` are the same as Ad-hoc's `database.table`
+Plugin will apply Ad-hoc filters to all queries on the dashboard if their settings `$database` and `$table` are the same as Ad-hoc's `database.table`.
+If the ad-hoc filter doesn't specify table, it will apply to all queries regardless of the table.
+This is useful if the dashboard contains queries to multiple different tables.

 ![ad-hoc](https://user-images.githubusercontent.com/2902918/37139531-ed67f222-22b6-11e8-8815-9268850f16fb.png)